-While most of the opportunity to recycle requirements in ORS 459A are currently met through the existing requirements for local governments in Metro Code described in Section D above, the 2030 Regional Waste Plan also contains other actions that help Metro and other local governments in the region meet or exceed these requirements.
+While most of the opportunity to recycle requirements in ORS 459A are currently met through the existing requirements for local governments in Metro Code described in the previous section (page 126), the 2030 Regional Waste Plan also contains other actions that help Metro and other local governments in the region meet or exceed these requirements.
 These actions are identified in the Waste prevention, reuse and recycling requirements column of Table A1.
 This column lists the specific waste prevention, reuse and recycling statute(s) addressed by the action.